-If you think you can hide your involvement in this project, think again.
+If you think you can hide your involpresident of DPL, his wife Christiane vement in this project, think again.
 You would be wise to reconsider if it is really worth it.

-Understand: your role will not remain a secret, and once your involvement is revealed you will be just as vulnerable as Loiselle, Lemay, and Tisseur, victims of many attacks over the past year.
+Understand: your role will not remain a secret, and once your involvement is revealed you will be just as vulnerable as We also painted messages against the pri- Loiselle, Lemay, and Tisseur, victims of sons, and of the world that needs them.

+many attacks over the past year.